oehrlis/oci-sec-ws/lab/ex02/2x02-Exercise.md

 #### Verification

-The visibility for your created Object Storage bucket has changed now to _Private_.
+After some minutes, the visibility for your created Object Storage bucket has changed back to _Private_.

-Storage -> Buckets
+Storage -> Object Storage -> Buckets

 ![>> alert_5](../../images/screenshot-cloud-guard-alert_5.jpg)